Authors: Dr. Jean-Paul Rodrigue and Dr. Claude Comtois

 Considering the above conditions, the capacity of a road is about 1,000 vehicles per lane per hour for continuous traffic roads and about 500 vehicles per lane per hour for discontinuous traffic roads.
-The operational goal of traffic planning is thus to make so that road, traffic and control conditions ensure an adequate, if not optimal service.
-Several guidelines will favor such a goal such as wide enough lanes for a safe maximum speed in both directions and limited grades to limit speed differentials.
-The capacity of a road is also linked to the level of service, which is a qualitative measure of operational conditions of roads and its perception by users.
+The operational goal of traffic planning is thus to ensure that road, traffic, and control conditions ensure an adequate, if not optimal service.
+Several guidelines will favor such a goal, such as wide enough lanes for a safe maximum speed in both directions and limited grades to limit speed differentials.
+The capacity of a road is also linked to the level of service, which is a qualitative measure of operational conditions of roads and their perception by users.
 The spatial distribution of bottlenecks, notably within urban areas, also has a strong impact on capacity as they are the chocking points of the whole road transport system.
-Traffic can be valued according to three primary measures, which are speed, volume or density:
+Traffic can be valued according to three primary measures, which are speed, volume, and density:

-- Speed is a rate of distance covered per unit of time.
+- Speed is the rate of distance covered per unit of time.
 The average speed is the most commonly used measure to characterize traffic on a road.

 - Volume is the number of vehicles observed at a point or a section over a period of time.

 - Density is the number of vehicles that occupies a section at any point in time.
 For example, a road section having a volume of 1,000 vehicles per hour with an average speed of 50 km/hour will have a density of 20 vehicles/km.